hciudad/guides/code.md

     $name = 'Bob Parr';
     ```

-  - **Use double quotes** `""` for strings that require interpolation.
+  - **Use Double Quotes When Necessary** `""` for strings that require interpolation.
 Vars are embedded in the string.

     ```php
     // bad